 - Draft action plans for getting the Pilots up and running

 - Ideas for regional priorities to focus on during the Pilots

 - Ideas to help support the councils taking part and ensure the program is a success

-Charters to guide how they will function and work with others during the Pilot and a Statement of Regional Priorities in consultation with State agencies and others, which will guide their planning and projects for the first year have been finalised.
-You can read more about the first stage of the Pilot program in the JO Pilot Interim Report in the documents section of this web page.
+Charters to guide how they would function and work with others during the Pilot and Statements of Regional Priorities were developed in consultation with State agencies and others to guide the Pilot Organisations in their planning and projects.
+You can read more about the first stage of the Pilot program in the JO Pilot Interim Report in the documents section of this website.